-HRD is popular because it is an appealing and free graphical user interface (GUI) to your radio transceiver or receiver.
+HRD is popular because its appealing graphical user interface (GUI) to control your ham radio transceiver.

 It has its advantages ... and some inherent disadvantages, as you will see in a moment.